Timothy Bradley: Personal life

 Bradley was born in Palm Springs, California, on August 29, 1983, and grew up in Cathedral City, California.
-He went to Cathedral City High School, along with future mixed martial artist and current UFC contender Cub Swanson.
+He went to Cathedral City High School, along with future mixed martial artist and former UFC contender Cub Swanson.
 Prior to becoming a professional boxer, Bradley worked as a dishwasher and as a waiter.
 He married his high school friend, Monica Manzo, and became an adoptive father to Manzo's two children, all together the couple have five children.
 In 2015, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to him.

 Bradley was on a vegan diet for his fights from 2008 onwards.
 He said that he first tried the vegan diet while preparing for his fight against Junior Witter.
 In this fight, which Bradley won by split decision, Witter was knocked down in 6th from overhand right.
 After the fight Bradley was proud of the results and maintained his diet.
 He added that when he was on the vegan diet, he felt superior over any athlete who gets in the ring because it gave him energy, helped with his reflexes and balance.
 This diet was abandoned prior to the Jessie Vargas fight in 2015.